 Home and business solar installations

-As an Otter Tail Power Company customer, state incentives, special rates, and tax credits are available for qualifying solar installations.
+As an Otter Tail Power Company customer, state incentives, special rates, and tax credits are available for qualifying solar installations connected to our power grid.
 And if you don’t consume all of the solar energy you produce, we’ll credit the excess generation on your bill through our Net Metering Rate.
 If your solar PV system capacity is less than 40 kilowatts (kW), we purchase excess generation at retail rates.
-If your solar PV system capacity is greater than 40 kw, we purchase excess generation at our avoided cost.
-Learn more about how to connect to our power grid.
+If your solar PV system capacity is greater than 40 kW, we purchase excess generation at our avoided cost.